Killing of Muammar Gaddafi: Domestic

-International reactions
+International

-Many Western leaders and foreign ministers in Australia, Canada, the European Union, and the United States made statements hailing Gaddafi's death as a positive development for Libya.
-The city-state of Vatican City responded to the event by declaring it recognised the National Transitional Council as Libya's legitimate government.
-World leaders such as Italy's prime minister Silvio Berlusconi, and Australian prime minister Julia Gillard suggested that the death of Gaddafi meant the Libyan Civil War was over.
+Many Western leaders and foreign ministers made statements hailing Gaddafi's death as a positive development for Libya.
+Following the killing, the Holy See officially recognised the National Transitional Council as Libya's legitimate government.
+Italian prime minister Silvio Berlusconi and Australian prime minister Julia Gillard suggested that the death of Gaddafi meant the Libyan civil war was over.
 Some officials, such as UK foreign secretary William Hague, expressed disappointment that Gaddafi was not brought back alive and allowed to stand trial.
-In a candid moment while filming a TV interview, Hillary Clinton, at the time the United States' secretary of state, laughingly stated "We came.
+In a candid moment while filming a television interview, Hillary Clinton, at the time the United States Secretary of State, laughingly stated "We came.
 We saw.
-He died." — a variant of a Roman phrase alluding to the swift military victory.
+He died." – a variant of a Roman phrase alluding to the swift military victory.

-Reactions from the governments of countries including Cuba, Russia, Venezuela, and Nicaragua were negative.
-Venezuelan president Hugo Chávez described the former Libyan leader's death as an "assassination" and an "outrage", and Nicaraguan president Daniel Ortega later called Gaddafi's killing a "crime" during his inauguration on 10 January 2012.
-Government officials and politicians in Iran showed considerably diverse reactions.
+Reactions from several of Gaddafi's allies, including in Cuba, Venezuela, and Nicaragua, were negative.
+Venezuelan president Hugo Chávez described the Libyan leader's death as an "assassination" and an "outrage", and Nicaraguan president Daniel Ortega later called Gaddafi's killing a "crime" during his inauguration on 10 January 2012.
+Government officials and politicians in Iran showed considerably diverse reactions with President Mahmoud Ahmadinejad accusing the West of plundering Libya.

+Syrian President Bashar al-Assad denounced the killing of Gaddafi as savage and a crime.
-The video reportedly left a particularly strong and consequential impression on Russian head of state Vladimir Putin.
-A senior diplomat who had served at the U.S. embassy in Moscow under the Obama administration reportedly claimed that "Putin had been appalled by Gaddafi's fate" to the extent that "Putin had watched a video of Gaddafi's savage death three times, a video that shows him being sodomised with a bayonet."
-Referring to the U.S. coalition's lobbying efforts for the airstrikes at the United Nations, the U.S. diplomat was quoted as saying that a later U.S. intelligence assessment concluded that "Putin blamed himself for letting Gaddafi go, for not playing a strong role behind the scenes" and that the video may have even influenced Putin's decision to support Syrian president Bashar al-Assad during the Syrian Civil War since "Putin believed that unless he got engaged Bashar would suffer the same fate – mutilated – and he'd see the destruction of his allies in Syria."

-Putin also lashed out at the U.S. for what he perceived as the illegal killing of Gaddafi and asked "They showed to the whole world how he (Gaddafi) was killed; there was blood all over.
+The killing reportedly left a particularly strong and consequential impression on Russian leader Vladimir Putin.
+A senior diplomat who had served at the U.S. Embassy in Moscow under the Obama administration reportedly claimed that "Putin had been appalled by Gaddafi's fate" to the extent that he "watched a video of Gaddafi's savage death three times, a video that shows him being sodomised with a bayonet."
+Referring to the U.S. coalition's lobbying efforts for the airstrikes at the United Nations, the U.S. diplomat was quoted as saying that a later U.S. intelligence assessment concluded that "Putin blamed himself for letting Gaddafi go, for not playing a strong role behind the scenes" and that Gaddafi's death may have even influenced Putin's decision to intervene militarily in Syria since he "believed that unless he got engaged Bashar would suffer the same fate – mutilated – and he'd see the destruction of his allies in Syria."
+At a campaign meeting ahead of the 2012 Russian presidential election, Putin described his "disgust" at television coverage of Gaddafi's death and also lashed out at the U.S. for what he perceived as an illegal killing, saying: "They showed to the whole world how [Gaddafi] was killed; there was blood all over.
 Is that what they call a democracy?".

-NATO

 Immediately after Gaddafi's death, NATO released a statement denying it knew beforehand that Gaddafi was travelling in the convoy it struck.
 Admiral James G. Stavridis, NATO's top officer, said the death of Gaddafi meant that NATO would likely wind down its operations in Libya.
 Anders Fogh Rasmussen, the NATO secretary-general, said NATO would "terminate [its] mission in coordination with the United Nations and the National Transitional Council".